swiftlang/swift-evolution/proposals/0333-with-memory-rebound.md

   ///   must equal zero.
   ///
   /// - Note: A raw buffer may represent memory that has been bound to a type.
-  ///   If that is the case, then `T` must be layout compatible with the
+  ////  (the prebound type).
+If that is the case, then `T` must be
+  ///   layout equivalent with the prebound type, or `T` must be an aggregate of
+  ///   the prebound type, or the the prebound type is an aggregate of `T`.
-  ///   type to which the memory has been bound.
-This requirement does not
+  ///   This requirement does not apply if the region of memory
-  ///   apply if the raw buffer represents memory that has not been bound
-  ///   to any type.
+  ///   has not been bound to any type.
   ///
   /// - Parameters:
   ///   - type: The type to temporarily bind the memory referenced by this
   ///     pointer.
-This pointer must be a multiple of this type's alignment.
+This buffer's `baseAddress` must be correctly aligned
+  ///     for `type`.
   ///   - body: A closure that takes a typed pointer to the
   ///     same memory as this pointer, only bound to type `T`.
 The closure's
   ///     pointer argument is valid only for the duration of the closure's